anthonyjmartinez/connchk/README.md

 The TOML structure of the configuration file maps on to JSON cleanly.
 Defining JSON bodies should be as easy as `custom = { json = <Your JSON Here> }`.
-While this was tested to a reasonable degree it's unlikely that every single possibility has been explored, so if issues are encountered please [let it be known](https://gitlab.com/anthonyjmartinez/connchk/-/issues).
+While this was tested to a reasonable degree it's unlikely that every single possibility has been explored, so if issues are encountered please [let it be known](https://git.staart.one/ajmartinez/connchk/issues).

 ### Major Changes

+- v0.7.0
+  - Changes the project to dual license Apache 2.0 / MIT.
+  - Adds a dependencies to [clap](https://crates.io/crates/clap) for argument parsing.
 - v0.6.0
   - Refactored away `TcpResource` and `HttpResource` structs differentiating individual `Resource` kinds with the `ResType` enum
   - Added `Resource.kind` to hold `ResType` variants